shashikant884/youtube/README.md

 useSelector() To read state like state.app.isMenuOpen

 Redux Toolkit with a slice to manage isMenuOpen state, and in components, you're using useSelector() to read the state and useDispatch() to toggle it.

+A VideoContainer component that:

+Fetches popular videos from the YouTube Data API

+Stores the result in React state

+Maps over the data and renders each video with a VideoCart (card) component

+VideoContainer

+Fetches video data using fetch() inside useEffect

+Uses useState to store videos

+Uses .map() to render multiple <VideoCart /> components

+Receives a single video object (info) as a prop

+Extracts details like title, channel, thumbnail, and views

+Displays video card UI